Bosabom/ShoppingBasket/README.md

   - `GET /receipts/history` — short receipts list for history UI.
   - `POST /receipts` — create a receipt from a request with item quantities.
 - Receipt creation:
-  - Loads requested items, applies discounts and multi-item rules, calculates per-line and receipt totals, and persists the receipt.
+  - Loads requested items, applies discounts, calculates per-line and receipt totals, and persists the receipt.
-  - Implements a multi‑buy example: "Buy 2 tins of soup and get a loaf of bread for half price" — the server computes eligible discounted bread units and applies the discount.
   - Supports percentage discounts (per-item) and multi-buy discounts (target item receives discount for eligible units).
 - Persistence and mapping:
   - Uses Entity Framework Core with Npgsql (PostgreSQL) and applies EF migrations at startup.